The Best of the Two Worlds: Harmonizing Semantic and Hash IDs for Sequential Recommendation: Introduction

 In this paper, we propose a framework with \textbf{\uline{H}}armonized Semantic and \textbf{\uline{H}}ash IDs for Sequential \textbf{\uline{Rec}}ommendation (\textbf{\name}).
 Our framework employs a dual-branch architecture with dual-level alignment.
-Specifically, the SID branch includes a multi-granularity fusion network that constructs fine-grained semantic representations, addressing the \textbf{Semantic Homogeneity} problem.
-The HID branch incorporates a multi-granularity cross-attention network that selectively injects semantic signals into HID embeddings, preventing the \textbf{Collaborative Overwhelming} phenomenon.
-In addition, we introduce a Dual-level Alignment Strategy to harmonize the two spaces: a code-guided alignment loss at the item level to mitigate \textbf{Noisy Collaborative Sharing}, and a masked sequence granularity loss at the user level to enhance preference modeling.
+Specifically, the SID branch includes a multi-granularity fusion network that constructs fine-grained semantic representations, while the HID branch incorporates a multi-granularity cross-attention network that selectively injects semantic signals into HID embeddings.
+To further harmonize the HID and SID representations, we introduce a Dual-level Alignment Strategy: a code-guided alignment loss at the item level, and a masked sequence granularity loss at the user level.
 It is important to note that our framework is quantization-agnostic and model-agnostic, making it compatible with different quantization mechanisms and SRS architectures.
 Our contributions are summarized as follows: \begin{itemize}[leftmargin=*] \item We identify the \textbf{Collaborative Overwhelming} phenomenon in SID-based methods, revealing a fundamental seesaw between the identifier uniqueness required for head items and the semantic needed for tail items. \item We propose \textbf{\name}, a dual-branch framework that harmonizes HID and SID.
-By combining our multi-granularity modules with the Dual-level Alignment Strategy, \name~ effectively addresses the limitations of each identifier type. \item Extensive experiments on three real-world datasets demonstrate that \name~ significantly outperforms state-of-the-art baselines and achieves robust performance across head and tail items. \end{itemize}
+By combining our multi-granularity modules with the Dual-level Alignment Strategy, \name~ effectively addresses the limitations of each identifier type. \item Extensive experiments online and offline demonstrate the effectiveness of \name~ , which achieves robust performance no matter for the head or tail items. \end{itemize}